Spin Glass Transitions Obstruct Decoded Quantum Interferometry

-Combining our results, we are able to show that DQI is topologically obstructed from satisfying a fraction of clauses beyond:\footnote{We say $\mu_{\mathrm{top}}$ rather than $\mu_{\mathrm{OGP}}$ as we will later see that DQI is also obstructed by a topological feature weaker than the OGP known as the chaos property.}

-More formally, we prove the following. \begin{theorem}[DQI is topologically obstructed for \textsc{MAX-$k$-XOR-SAT}, informal version of Theorem~\ref{thm:dqi_fails_gallager}] Assume the DQI decoder corrects at most $\ell^\ast$ errors, as defined in Eq.~\ref{eq:max_dec_dist}.
-DQI does not succeed in sampling a bit string $\bm{z}\in\mathbb{F}_2^n$ achieving a satisfied fraction:

-with probability more than $12/13$ over both the randomness of the sampling and the distribution of problem instances. \end{theorem} We can compare this with the expected satisfied fraction (Eq.~\eqref{eq:max_dec_dist}) in the large $k$ limit with the same assumed bound on $\ell$:
+with any constant probability over both the randomness of the sampling and the distribution of problem instances.
+Here, $\operatorname{\normalfont\textsc{P}}_k^{\mathrm{ALG}}$ is the $k$th algorithmic Parisi constant~\cite{el2021optimization}, which we numerically fit:

+\end{theorem} This topological obstruction limits the best performance DQI can achieve \emph{with substantial probability} and is thus a stronger upper bound than performance \emph{in expectation} given by the semicircle law.
+We can compare the above bound with that of the semicircle law under the threshold from Eq.~\eqref{eq:rel_error_bound}, in the large $k$ limit:

-While this bound is of a slightly different nature than Theorem~\ref{thm:dqi_top_obs_intro}---which is a ``with high probability'' statement, rather than a statement only in expectation---the gap between $\left\langle g\right\rangle_{\mathrm{DQI}}/m$ and $\mu_{\mathrm{top}}$ suggests that DQI does not perform optimally among stable algorithms.
-Motivated by this observation, we show in Appendix~\ref{sec:qaoa_app_rat} that a depth-1 quantum algorithm known as QAOA~\cite{farhi2014quantumapproximateoptimizationalgorithm} achieves in expectation over the problem instance the same $k$ scaling as $\mu_{\mathrm{top}}$, beyond what DQI achieves:
+Since the semicircle bound is a bound on the expected performance rather than the performance with non-negligible probability, it is smaller than $\mu_{\text{DQI}}$.
+The asymptotic gap in $k$, however, suggests that DQI may not perform optimally over unstructured ensembles even among stable algorithms.
+Motivated by this observation, we show that a depth-1 quantum algorithm known as QAOA~\cite{farhi2014quantumapproximateoptimizationalgorithm} achieves the same $k$ scaling as $\mu_{\mathrm{DQI}}$ for \textsc{MAX-$k$-XOR-SAT}, beyond what DQI can achieve in expectation: